Convincing your client to stage their home

 3. Needed for online marketing

 In addition to being an investment, staging is a marketing opportunity.
-As the National Association of Realtors points out, 92 percent of buyers use the internet in their home search and are influenced by online photos and home tours.
+As the National Association of Realtors how to buy neurontin online, 92 percent of buyers use the internet in their home search and are influenced by online photos and home tours.

 Getting the perfect photos to showcase a home’s potential online starts with staging.
 Too much furniture make a room look small and claustrophobic, while empty rooms make it hard to see proportional space and identify a room’s purpose.